smooll-d/smoollwallpaper/README.md

 # SmoollWallpaper

-SmoollWallpaper (swall) is a simple command line script for setting video wallpapers.
+SmoollWallpaper (swall) is a simple Python script for setting video wallpapers on Linux.

 ------------------------------------------------------------------------